 - Sweetener is not necessary, it is optional

 Ayurvedic Background of Turmeric Milk

-Turmeric is also believed to have a balancing effect on the three Ayurvedic doshas (constitutions) and to be helpful for respiratory and joint health.
+Turmeric is also believed to have a balancing effect on the three Ayurvedic doshas (constitutions).

 Whole milk is often used in turmeric milk recipes because it is a rich and nourishing liquid that can help to balance the warming and grounding qualities of the turmeric.
-In Ayurveda, it is believed that whole milk has a nourishing and strengthening effect on the body, and it is particularly nourishing for the tissues and helpful for building and maintaining healthy bones.
+In Ayurveda, it is believed that whole milk has a nourishing and strengthening effect on the body.

 Whole Milk: It is often said that whole milk is used as curcumin will bind to the fats in it and this aids absorption.
 This is because turmeric is fat-soluble.